-Lars Kunze is a Postdoctoral Research Assistant in Mobile Robotics with the Oxford Robotics Institute, within the Department of Engineering Science, University of Oxford, Oxford, U.K., and a Stipendiary Lecturer of Computer Science with Keble College, Oxford, U.K.
+Lars Kunze is a Departmental Lecturer in Mobile Robotics with the Oxford Robotics Institute, within the Department of Engineering Science, University of Oxford, Oxford, U.K., and a Stipendiary Lecturer of Computer Science with Keble College, Oxford, U.K.

 His research concerns the design and development of fundamental AI techniques for autonomous robot systems that operate in complex, real-world environments.
 In particular, he focuses on semantic scene understanding using logical as well as statistical-relational models.
 Within the Oxford Robotics Institute, he works on transparent and interpretable models that can provide detailed explanations in the context of autonomous driving.